 Wu Mali’s will discuss lessons from the environmental turn in her recent artistic and curatorial practices:

 In this talk, I will explain how my art practice turned to focus on environmental issues.
 In particular, I discuss how I have developed projects such as “Art as Environment: A Cultural Action at the Plum Tree Project”(2010-2012, and ongoing) in active collaboration with the local community.
 Then, in 2018, I was invited to co-curate the 11th Taipei Biennial, which was titled “Post-Nature: Museum as an Eco-System”.
 I would like to share what I learned from working with the participating artists, how they redefine the concept of ‘Nature’ in the Planetary Age through their artistic practices.

-Wu Mali is an artist, writer and curator, and is Associate Professor at the National Kaohsiung Normal University in Taiwan.
+Wu Mali is an artist, writer and curator, and is Professor at the National Kaohsiung Normal University in Taiwan.
 As artist and curator, she is considered one of the founding figures of socially engaged art in Taiwan, and is the Chinese translator of publications such as Suzanne Lacy’s Mapping the Terrain: New Genre Public Art (1995) and Grant Kester’s Conversation Pieces: Community and Communication in Modern Art (2004).